UltimateHackingKeyboard/firmware/MACRO_DOCS.md

       - starts at 0.5x speed multipier - meaning that resulting cursor speed is half the picked up movement at low speeds
       - at 3000 px/s, speed multiplier is 1x
       - at 12000 px/s, speed multiplier is 2.5x
-      - (notice that linear acceleration actually means quadratic overall curve)
+      - (notice that linear xceleration actually means quadratic overall curve)
     - `1.0 1.0 1.0 3000`
       - same as before, but resulting cursor speed is double.
 I.e., 1x at 0 speed, 2x at 3000 px/s, 5x at 12000 px/s
     - `0.0 1.0 1.0 3000` (linear speedup starting at 0)